This section describes some of the most common problems with multi-WAN and how to troubleshoot them.

 Ping works by IP address, but web browsing fails¶

 In this case, the most likely cause is DNS.
 If the firewall DNS settings do not match those in Interface and DNS Configuration, clients may not be able to resolve DNS when a WAN is down.
 Review the settings and fix any problems that are found.

-Squid and most other packages on the firewall itself do not understand load balancing; They will use only the WAN connection with the default gateway.
-Configuring default gateway switching (Managing the Default Gateway) can enable such services to use failover.
+Services on the firewall itself do not understand load balancing; They will use only the WAN connection with the default gateway.
+Configuring default gateway switching (Managing the Default Gateway) can allow such services to use failover.